 Because of these connections to the Planck constant, a Kibble balance can measure h when the mass is exactly known (as in the case of a 1 kg standard), or it can measure an unknown mass if h is exactly known.
 The impending redefinition of the kilogram will assign a specific fixed value to h, allowing Kibble balances to measure mass without recourse to the IPK or any physical object.

 NIST has operated Kibble balances of various configurations since the early 1980s, shortly after the device was first conceptualized by Kibble.
 NIST now operates its fourth-generation instrument, called NIST-4.

-NIST-4, which began full operation in early 2015, was designed to satisfy the exacting measurement requirements that must be met in order to redefine the kilogram.
-In time, NIST-4 will become the official U.S. standard for realizing mass — a role presently played by K20, NIST's national prototype kilogram.
+NIST-4, which began full operation in early 2015, was designed to satisfy the exacting measurement requirements that had to be met in order to redefine the kilogram.
+Now NIST-4 has become the official U.S. standard for realizing mass — a role formerly played by K20, NIST's national prototype kilogram.